truong-bui/AsyncLoadingScreen/README.md

 Async Loading Screen has four main components: Background, Loading Widget, Tip Widget, and Layout.

 ## Background
-The background is a static image, you can add many images as you want, it will be displayed randomly.
+The background is a static image, you can add many images as you want, it will be displayed randomly (unless **Set Display Background Manually** option is enabled).
 Leave it empty if you just want to show a movie instead of a static image.

 - Background Setting:

 ![background-settings](https://user-images.githubusercontent.com/1840964/93088749-8397ad80-f6c4-11ea-9a85-5399efea3ddd.png)

 ## Tip Widget
-Just some useful texts that will be shown randomly for players to have something to look at while waiting for a new level loaded.
+Just some useful texts that will be shown randomly (unless **Set Display Tip Text Manually** option is enabled) for players to have something to look at while waiting for a new level loaded.

 - Tip Widget Setting: